Keyboard shortcuts

 grub-install /dev/sda

-For the full usage of grub-install here is the manual page: https://www.gnu.org/software/grub/manual/grub/html_node/Installing-GRUB-using-grub_002dinstall.html
+For the full grub-install reference: https://www.gnu.org/software/grub/manual/grub/html_node/Installing-GRUB-using-grub_002dinstall.html

 GRUB Videos